mechcloud/mechcloud-oidc-proxy/README.md

 * Value of binding and bucket_name need NOT to be same and only value of `binding` attribute in the above configuration is used while configuring a site in MechCloud.
 You can choose any complex name for your bucket as far as it is supported by Cloudflare.

-Assuming the custom domain for above bucket is `site1.example.com`, you will need to configure the `binding` and `custom domain` for the bucket in MechCloud as shown in the below screenshot -
+Assuming the custom domain for above bucket is `site1.example.com`, you will need to configure the `binding` and `custom domain` for the bucket in MechCloud as shown in the below screenshot at the site level -

 ![image](https://github.com/user-attachments/assets/e7a13cc3-8526-41ac-ad50-d5904d5d0bb7)